platformsh/platformsh-docs/docs/src/environments/search-engine-visibility.md

 That tells search engine indexers to not index these sites and not traverse links from these sites.
 This helps keep non-Production sites out of search engine indexes.

+You can choose whether to keep it on for production sites with custom domains.
+It's automatically on for all `platform.site` domains.

 ## Alternative method